sem0ark/web_training/node/UpSkillMe_NodeJS/018-intro-to-db/notes/Redis/07 Redis.md

 3. When user enters the site once again, user can connect to another instance of node, and so loose the data.

 But redis is available to all the instances + it supports clustering, so the sessions work as needed.
+`connect-redis` module is responsible for session management with Redis DB.

 Further reading: